LuZhang907/luzhang_DS/README.md

 ## 🔭 I'm currently working on

-- My Thesis
-- Learning NLP
+- Working on writing manuscript

 ## 💼 Technical Skills